charitha1702/TrackIt/README.md

 Changes made through Lovable can be synchronized with the connected GitHub repository.

 ---
-## 📱 Responsive Design
+##  Responsive Design

-GuidedGoals is designed to work across:
+TrackIt is designed to work across:

 * 💻 Desktop
 * 📱 Mobile